tzc1234/SimplifiedIgStories/README.md

 # Simple Instagram Story
-A simple version, not many functions, of IG story demo app which is my study of **SwiftUI**.
+A simple version of, not many functions, IG story demo app, which is my study of **SwiftUI**.

 ## Updated on 20/03/2022:
 1. Merge combine branch to main.
-2. Add SwiftyCam package by my forked [combine-framework](https://github.com/tzc1234/SwiftyCam/tree/combine-framework).
+2. Add SwiftyCam package by a forked [combine-framework](https://github.com/tzc1234/SwiftyCam/tree/combine-framework) branch.

 ## Updated on 17/03/2022:
 1. Start a new branch for studying Combine Framework.